 After many years of making his wines at other wineries, Tom built a 4,000 square foot cave on the property – tunneled into one of the hillsides.
 Kerry is an artist and some of her sculptures are featured here.
 The icon for the cave is a slightly off balance “E” representing ‘Eddy’, drilled into native rock in the back of the cave.
 As they were completing the drilling of the cave, the drill operator wanted to leave a memento carved into the rock.
 He started carving a “T” for Tom, but Tom caught him before he was finished and decided an E for Eddy would be more appropriate honoring both he and Kerry.

 In 2017 the Tubbs Fire started the night of October 8th about one mile to the south of Tom Eddy Winery.
 Fortunately their home and offers were spared despite the fire burning on their property, even right to the edge of their office.
 The resulting problems were a loss of electricity to the winery, timing was terrible as this was right in the middle of harvest.
-The winery has since installed a powerful generator will runs the entire winery operations during times of power outage.
+The winery has since installed a powerful generator which can power the entire winery operations during times of electricity outages.
 During the Tubbs Fire, we received a call from the Santa Barbara Fire Department who were on the Eddy property at the time helping put out hot spots.
 Kudos to them for being there.

 —